dabsterindia/LABs/Active Directory/LDAP Attributes.md

-# Attribute Details needed to configure any application with LDAP
+# Attributes needed to configure any application with LDAP

 | LDAP Attributes  | openLDAP | Active Directory |